Updated: January 16, 2021

 To retire young and rich is everyone’s dream.

-While some are satisfied with just imagining this possibility, there are those who are fiercely determined to make this a reality.
+While some are satisfied with just imagining this possibility, some are fiercely determined to make this a reality.
 If you’re the latter, then this article is for you.

 As with any goal, the initial step is to objectively define what you want to achieve.
 Thus, we need to clarify first the age that we can consider to be relatively young to retire, and more importantly, quantify what it means to retire rich.